ESAI-CEU-UCH/kaggle-epilepsy/README.md

 prediction.
 The proposed system was positioned as **4th** at Kaggle (https://www.kaggle.com/c/seizure-prediction).

 Different kind of input features (different preprocessing pipelines) and different statistical models are being proposed.
 This diversity was motivated to improve model combination result.

+It is important to note that any of the proposed systems use test set for any calibration or related purpose.
+The competition allow to do this model calibration using test set, but doing it will reduce the reproducibility of the results in a real world implementation.

 # Preprocessing